 Most of these systems focus on universities.
-However, several initiatives (see, e.g., Salmi, 2013; Hazelkorn, 2015) have suggested that the excellence of tertiary educational institutions should be improved on the national level instead
+However, several initiatives (see, e.g., Salmi, 2013; Hazelkorn, 2015) have suggested that the excellence of tertiary educational institutions should be improved on the national level instead of the institutional level.

-Ranking level University HES ð Global ARWU; THE; QS; CWTS; U-Multirank; ARTU; Academic Influence; CWUR: RUR: U21 (2012-2020); QS (2016, 2018); Lisbon Council (2008) erag USNWR; Eduniversal Libboli Coulieli (2000) rrial cove Regional QS & THE: Latin-America; QS: EECA; QS: BRICS; USNWR: US Regions The scope of this study Territo National UK: The Complete Univer- sity Guide; US: USNWR, Forbes, CCAP's Rankings; JP: THES; DE & AT: CHE; PL: Perspektywy Univer- sity Ranking; ES: CYD; CA: Maclean Cannot be interpreted of the institutional level.
 The researchers who are of this opinion seek to measure the indicators of the HES as a whole.
-Hazelkorn, 2015 sought to develop a "world-class system" rather than "world-class universities".
+Hazelkorn (2015) sought to develop a "world-class system" rather than "world-class universities".
 These proposals are only theoretical.
 However, three practical efforts have been mentioned and developed by the following organizations: Lisbon Council, QS, and Universitas21 (U21).
 The first was a one-off venture.
 The Lisbon Council ranked 17 European OECD countries in 2008 based on six fields (inclusiveness, access, effectiveness, attractiveness, age range, and responsiveness), the use of which could measure the ability of their HESs to help citizens and society meet the genuine challenges of a 21st-century knowledge economy (Ederer et al., 2009).
 Additionally, in 2016, the QS published the "National System Strength Rankings", for which THE data were used in addition to their QS dataset.
 Their overall rank was determined using four fields: system strength, access, flagship institution, and economic context (Hazelkorn, 2015).
 In 2016, a similar country-based ranking on their HES was published as "QS Higher Education System Strength Rankings" (QS, 2016) which was repeated in 2018 as well (QS, 2018).